colindensem/ais_explorer/README.md

 _Note: We're purposefully skipping the AIS decode stage with the decoded sample data we're using._

 - AisExplorer.Ais.Server - A UDP server module, loads a file and serves messages over UDP
+- AisExplorer.Ais.Receiver - A GenServer to receive UDP messages and handle the initial ingesting
 - AisExplorer.Nmea.Parser - A parser for the data message to convert raw data into a storable standard
+- AisExplorer.Nmea.Writer - A GenServer to batch messages into writes to the data store.

 ## Configuration